Sdcrouse/my-verses/spec.md

   /signup, /login, /my_verses/new, /my_verses/2/edit, and /verse_references/15/my_verses/new

 Confirm:
-- [ ] The application is pretty DRY
+- [x] The application is pretty DRY - This is definitely true in my models, controllers, views, and even the test suite.
-- [ ] Limited logic in controllers
+- [x] Limited logic in controllers - I think this is true for the most part, except for the MyVersesController.
+That has a lot of private/helper methods that may belong in the MyVersesHelper, VerseReferencesHelper, or controllers/concerns/ directory.
-- [ ] Views use helper methods if appropriate
+- [x] Views use helper methods if appropriate - I wrote and made use of these in a few view files, but it is possible that my views need to be refactored with other helper methods as well.
+Some helper methods are in the ApplicationController, while others are in the helpers/ directory.
-- [ ] Views use partials if appropriate
+- [x] Views use partials if appropriate - This is very true, especially with regards to the MyVerse and User view files.
+I made sure to refactor with partials along the way.
+Most of them are in the views/shared/ directory, and the rest are in the views/my_verses/ directory.